lindsaygelle/nook/README.md

 ```

 ## Contributing
-Contributions to Nook are welcome!
-If you have any ideas, bug reports, or enhancements, please submit them as GitHub issues or create a pull request with your changes.
-For major contributions, it is recommended to discuss your ideas first by creating an issue to ensure alignment with the project's goals and direction.
-Please see the [CONTRIBUTION](./CONTRIBUTING.md) file fore more details.
+We warmly welcome contributions to Nook.
+Whether you have innovative ideas, bug reports, or enhancements in mind, please share them with us by submitting GitHub issues or creating pull requests.
+For substantial contributions, it's a good practice to start a discussion by creating an issue to ensure alignment with the project's goals and direction.
+Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for comprehensive details.

 ## Branching
 For a smooth collaboration experience, we have established branch naming conventions and guidelines.
 Please consult the [BRANCH_NAMING_CONVENTION](./BRANCH_NAMING_CONVENTION.md) document for comprehensive information and best practices.

 ## License
-Nook is licensed under the MIT License.
-Feel free to use, modify, and distribute the code within this repository as per the terms of the license.
-Please see the [LICENSE](./LICENSE) file for more details.
+Nook is released under the MIT License, granting you the freedom to use, modify, and distribute the code within this repository in accordance with the terms of the license.
+For additional information, please review the [LICENSE](./LICENSE) file.

+## Security
+If you discover a security vulnerability within this project, please consult the [SECURITY](./SECURITY.md) document for information and next steps.

+## Code Of Conduct
+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+For additional information, please review the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) file.